 Peonies Once established peonies are a great addition to a high elevation cut flower garden and will produce abundantly for many years to come.
 They are extremely hardy and the voles don’t like them!
 They do take time to establish, but if you plant and care for well, they will reward you for waiting with prolific blooms.
 Dig a whole two or three times the size of the root.
 Amend the soil generously with compost and organic flower fertilizer.
 Give these guys plenty of space because they will grow large over time.
 Space them about 3 feet apart.
 Compost and mulch your peonies every spring.
 Snip the buds of at the bass of the stem for the first two years to stimulate root growth.
 On the third year you can let them bloom.
 They should produce more and more blooms every year.
 After 8-10 year you may want to consider diving the roots in the fall to propagate them.

-Site preparation: amend soil with compost and a general organic fertilizer for fruits and flowers
+Site preparation Amend soil with compost and a general organic fertilizer for fruits and flowers.
+Prepare raised beds as good drainage is important for health dahlias.

-Pinching: Once the plants are between 8 and 12” tall, snip the top 3-4 inches of the central shoot or terminal bud just above a set of leaves.
+Pinching Once the plants are between 8 and 12” tall, snip the top 3-4 inches of the central shoot or terminal bud just above a set of leaves.
 This will encourage branching, increase stems and stem length.
+Our general rule of thumb is to snip the top once there are 3 sets of leaves on the plant.

-Insects: Pest pressure can be variable from year to year.
+Insects Pest pressure can be variable from year to year.
 Sometimes the grasshoppers are prolific other times thrips, earwigs or aphids can be a problem.
 The healthier the plant the less pest problems you will have (the stronger your immune system the less likely you are to get sick).
-To keep thrips and grasshopper off the blooms put a small mesh bag over the bud before it break open.
+To keep thrips and grasshopper off the blooms, put a small mesh bag (Organza) over the bud before it breaks open.
 Keep it on until harvest.
+Move the bag to a new bud.

-Planting in pots: Chose lower growing varieties if possible.
+Planting in Pots Chose lower growing varieties if possible.
 Plant in a 15”x 15” pot.
 Use at least 2/3 garden soil in pot.
-Potting soil is too porous and will dry out to quickly for healthy growth and blooms.
+Potting soils can be too porous and will dry out to quickly if you are planing to keep your dahlias in pots for the entire growing season.
+They can be started in small pots and then moved to a bed in a greenhouse or the field (see above).

 Havesting and storing tubers Before your last hard frost be sure all your plants are labeled.
-After your the first killing frost it is hard to tell what color the blooms were and it is time to harvest the tubers.
+After the first killing frost it is hard to tell what color the blooms were and it is time to harvest the tubers.
 Use a digging fork to gently dig up tuber clump.
+Being sure not to dig into the tubers themselves.
 Brush most of the soil off.
 Storage is best with some soil left on the tuber clump.
-Store tuber clump in a breathable container and cover the clumps with slightly dampened sawdust, peat or vermiculite.
+Store tuber clumps in a breathable container ( we use large nursery buckets which have holes in the bottom) and cover the clumps with slightly dampened sawdust, peat or vermiculite.
 Ideal temp for storing is 40-50 degrees.
-Tuck your tubes into a dark cool area like a basement, crawlspace till it’s time to divide them.
+Tuck your tubes into a dark cool area like a basement, or crawlspace with a tarp over them till it’s time to divide them.
 Check on your tubers a couple times through out the winter to be sure they are not drying out or rotting.
-Dividing When you are ready to divide your dahlia you will need a place outside where you can hose them off ( ideally with a high pressure stream of water) and get all the soil out of the nooks and crannies.
+Dividing When you are ready to divide your dahlias you will need a place outside where you can hose them off (ideally with a high pressure stream of water) and get all the soil out of the nooks and crannies.
 Once they are clean and dry they are a lot easier to divide.
 You will need some sharp garden snips, lopers and a nice work space.
-Dividing tuber can be tricky and takes experience.
+Dividing tubers can be tricky and takes experience.
 Dive in and give it a try.
-We will provide a skill sheet on dividing at the end of the season.
+We will provide a skill sheet on dividing in the early spring.

 Trellising and Other Supportive Techniques